JoshuaMeza/HollowBot/README.md

 <img src="https://github.com/JoshuaMeza/HollowBot/blob/master/Resources/scrn_09.png" width="100%">

-After that, copy the the link that appeared in the Scopes table and put it in your browser.
+After that, copy the link that appeared in the Scopes table and put it in your browser.
 You'll see a window that asks you if you want to add your recently created bot into a channel, choose one and continue:

 <img src="https://github.com/JoshuaMeza/HollowBot/blob/master/Resources/scrn_10.png" width="100%">